 New Zealanders are a friendly lot and you’re bound to have some interesting chats once you do get picked up.

-If you decided to give it a go (and you should), you’re best off on the outskirts of a town, and make sure there is room for the driver to pull over; if there isn’t, you won’t get picked up – it’s as simple as that.
+If you decided to give it a go, you’re best off on the outskirts of a town, and make sure there is room for the driver to pull over; if there isn’t, you won’t get picked up – it’s as simple as that.
 A smile never hurts and a sign saying where you want to go will probably speed up your chances of getting a lift.

 13 ) Beware of New Zealand Internet